tramhao/termusic/README.md

 You will need to build with the stable rust toolchain.
 Version 1.56 is tested, and according to user feedback, versions below 1.52 do not work.

+You will need alsa installed to support decoding with symphonia.
+Note that on Linux, the ALSA development files are required.
+These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.

-you will need [GStreamer](https://gstreamer.freedesktop.org) and related plugins installed to play music.
+Optionally, if you build with feature gate gst, you will need [GStreamer](https://gstreamer.freedesktop.org) and related plugins installed to play music.

-Optionallly, if you build with feature gate mpv, you will need [MPV](https://mpv.io/) installed to compile and play music.
+Optionally, if you build with feature gate mpv, you will need [MPV](https://mpv.io/) installed to compile and play music.
 In this case, you don't need gstreamer.

 #### Linux